The Cheapest Car Insurance Companies for New Drivers in 2025

 Why we picked this company

-Erie Insurance offers some of the most competitive prices for teen drivers of any insurer, at just $188 per month for liability policies.
-And it’s an especially great choice for young teen drivers who still live at home because it offers an additional discount for unmarried drivers under 21 who live with their parents.
+Erie Insurance offers some of the most competitive prices for teen drivers of any insurer.
+It’s an especially great choice for young teen drivers who still live at home because it offers an additional discount for unmarried drivers under 21 who live with their parents.
+Erie also offers a driver training discount for drivers under 21 who’ve completed an approved training course.

-On the other hand, its mobile app receives low ratings and lacks important features, including support for Apple Wallet, which many young drivers prefer.
+While the insurer doesn’t have a good student discount, it still provides more opportunities than many competitors for new drivers to lower rates on insurance products.
+But its mobile app receives low ratings and lacks important features, including support for Apple Wallet, which many young drivers prefer.

 Pros

-• Above-average J.D.
-Power customer satisfaction ratings
+• Above-average claims satisfaction ratings[1]

 • Great rates for teens